 - Read more about St. Faustinus and Jovita here and here.

 - Read what the Catholic Encyclopedia has to say about the city in Italy in which they lived.

 - Discover Brescia and if you are a cooking enthusiast try making the authentic Italian dish, risotto allo zafferano, (rice with saffron).
-Recipes can be found here About: Italian Cuisine and if you are REALLY interested you can learn what arborio rice is and why it should be used to make authentic risotto.
+Read About: Italian Cuisine and if you are REALLY interested you can learn what arborio rice is.
 If your not interested in the finer details you can make the recipe in Catholic Culture's database.